paxdotdev/pax/lab-journal-zb.md

           need to manage pushing / popping pre/post recursion need to be able to refer to this during rendering, probably be keeping "expanded" ideas of the clipping / scrolling stack (clones of the vecs of ids?) on each expanded node.
           Can handle tracking clipping IDs (used strictly for native-side) independently of pre/post-render lifecycle methods + rendering clipping stack manip
-          [ ] Manually manage propeties-compute recursion for Scroller + Frame, like we do with Component & friends [-] 3. revisit whether mount/unmount should be in the rendering pass instead?
+          [ ] Manually manage properties-compute recursion for Scroller + Frame, like we do with Component & friends [-] 3. revisit whether mount/unmount should be in the rendering pass instead?
 [ ] Handled prototypical / instantiation properties
     [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode`